sezero/SDL2-OS2/packages/SDL2_image/README.txt

 	SDL_Surface *IMG_ReadXPMFromArray(char **xpm);

-An example program 'showimage' is included, with source in showimage.c
+An example program 'showimage' is included, with source in 'examples/showimage.c'

-Documentation is also available online at https://wiki.libsdl.org/SDL_image
+Documentation is also available online at https://wiki.libsdl.org/SDL2_image

 This library is under the zlib License, see the file "LICENSE.txt" for details.